rorevillaca/GenISP/README.md

 ### **Forward Pass**

+As mentioned earlier, the preprocessing of the images was performed locally to reduce the online resources needed for the implementation.
+The preprocessed images are downloaded in the notebook and run through the ConvWB and ConvCC architectures (after the necessary rescaling).

-As we were not able to perform the forward pass through the Shallow ConvNet, we skipped this part of the network and connected the output of ConvCC directly to the object detector model.
-By displaying the resulting images along with bounding boxes drawn over them, we were able to observe that our ISP pipeline was producing images that could be used for cognition although they were still not optimal for it:
+Due to the memory issues regarding the Shallow ConvNet, the transformed output of ConvCC is input directly to the object detector model.
+By displaying the resulting images along with bounding boxes drawn over them, we were able to observe that our ISP pipeline was producing images that could be used for cognition.

 ![](./blog/retinanet_processed_image.png)

 ***
 ### **Backpropagation**